alexandrualexan-wq/OrderProcessingService/README.md

     docker-compose up --build
     ```

-For screenshots of the local Docker container implementation and Postman requests, see the `docker screenshots` folder.
+The `docker screenshots` folder contains images that visually document the local development environment, including:

+*   A screenshot of the running Docker containers.
+*   Screenshots of Postman requests to the local endpoints for each service, showing how to test the application and the expected responses.

 ### Local Endpoints